 6. Have Lunch in Jail

-But most of all the food is really good!
+But most of all the food at The Clink is really good!
 I was surprised and impressed by the sophisticated menu!
 The lunch menu also details which skills are being taught for each dish as well as which area of the prison the chefs come from which is a nice touch.
-And the restaurant is constantly in the top 10 Restaurants of Trip Advisor!
+And The Clink is constantly in the top 10 Restaurants reviews of Trip Advisor!

 7. Have a really good flat white

 There are lots of fab places for coffee in Cardiff.
 My favourite was BigMoose.
-Just off Queens Street, this is a super friendly place and a great place to visit in Cardiff.
+Just off Queens Street, Big Moose is a super friendly place and a great place to visit in Cardiff.
 I popped in when I arrived in Cardiff.
 When I asked about breakfast the next morning and was told they opened at 9 I said oh darn I would have to leave by 915.
-The guy working there offered to take my order then and have it ready for me at 9 am the next morning!!
+The guy working at Big Moose there offered to take my order then and have it ready for me at 9 am the next morning!!
 So lovely.

 And good coffee!